FedEx: Environmental practices and initiatives

 In early March 2021, FedEx announced plans to make its operations carbon-neutral by 2040.
 It's investing $2 billion in sustainable energy initiatives, including $100M for a new Yale Center for Natural Carbon Capture and upgrading its aircraft and ground transportation fleets.
 It will be the first customer to take delivery of GM's electric Zevo delivery vans, as part of the goal of an all-electric ground fleet by 2040.

+FedEx’s aircraft, trucks, and facilities emitted approximately 15.7 million metric tons of CO2-equivalent in FY2024.
+Scope 3 activities added another 9.8 million metric tons CO2-equivalent.
+FedEx also states that extreme weather and other climate-related disruptions are increasingly affecting its air and ground operations.
+Independent studies further show that the transport and logistics sector faces growing risks from extreme weather, infrastructure damage, and supply-chain delays.
+These same climate-driven pressures threaten FedEx’s global network and ability to maintain reliable operations.

 Political donations and lobbying

 According to OpenSecrets, FedEx Corp is the 174th largest campaign contributor in the United States, having donated over $35.96 million to federal candidates and committees since 1990, 37% of which went to Democrats and 63% to Republicans.
 Strong ties to the White House and members of Congress allow access to international trade and tax cut rebates as well as the rules of the business practices of the United States Postal Service.
 In 2001, FedEx sealed a $9 billion deal with the USPS to transport all of the post office's overnight and express deliveries.

 In 2005, FedEx was among 53 entities that contributed the maximum of $250,000 to sponsor the second inauguration of President George W. Bush.

 During the 2018 calendar year, FedEx spent nearly $10.2 million lobbying the federal government, its lowest total since 2008 but more than any other company in the air transport industry.